Lion's mane jellyfish: Sting and human contact

 medical attention is recommended as systemic effects can be present.
 Although rare, severe stings in deep water can also cause panic followed by drowning.

+Their tentacles may retain the ability to sting for up to 25 days after detaching from a jellyfish.
+This could potentially harm animals that come into contact with a detached tentacle within this time frame, including fish farmed in the marine environments that these jellyfish inhabit.

 In July 2010, around 150 beachgoers were stung by the remains of a broken-up lion's mane jellyfish along Wallis Sands State Beach in Rye, New Hampshire, US.
 Considering the size of the species, it is believed that this incident was caused by a single specimen.

 In popular culture

 A photograph widely distributed on the internet appears to show an anomalously large lion's mane dwarfing a nearby diver.
 The photo was subsequently shown to be a hoax.

 On the television program QI, the show claimed that the longest animal in the world was the lion's mane jellyfish.
 This was later corrected – in 1864, a certain William M'Intosh had described a specimen of bootlace worm (Lineus longissimus) that had washed ashore in the aftermath of a severe storm by St Andrews (in Fife, eastern Scotland), allegedly more than 55 m long.
 The claim is subject to scepticism, as bootlace worms can easily stretch to several times their natural length, so it is possible the worm did not actually grow to be that length.
 If that is the case, the lion's mane jellyfish would indeed be the longest animal in the world.

 The creature is referred to as the culprit in the 1926 short story "The Adventure of the Lion's Mane" in The Case-Book of Sherlock Holmes by Sir Arthur Conan Doyle.